Meteor-Community-Packages/meteor-autoform/README.md

 * `name`: Required.
 The name of the schema key this field is for.
 * `template` (default="bootstrap3"): Specify the name of a different built-in or custom template to use.
-* `autoform`: Optional.
-Refer to "Using Block Helpers Within an AutoForm".
 * `options`: An array of objects, where each object has a `label` property and a `value` property.
 By specifying options, you cause the generated DOM element to be a `select` element with these options, unless you also use